markdumay/nginx-certbot/README.md

 ```

 #### Initializing Nginx
 The custom Nginx container uses a default configuration with SSL settings recommended by the [Mozilla SSL Configuration Generator][mozilla-ssl].
 Next to that, a default HTTP server is configured using a template (see `config/nginx/templates/default.conf.template`).
-During initialization, nginx uses this template and the environment variables to generate a default HTTP server.
+During initialization, Nginx uses this template and the environment variables to generate a default HTTP server.
 The generated file is put at the location `/etc/nginx/conf.d/default.conf`.

 ```
-nginx_1    | /docker-entrypoint.sh: /docker-entrypoint.d/ is not empty, will attempt to perform configuration
+nginx_1    | docker-entrypoint.sh: /docker-entrypoint.d/ is not empty, will attempt to perform configuration
-nginx_1    | /docker-entrypoint.sh: Looking for shell scripts in /docker-entrypoint.d/
+nginx_1    | docker-entrypoint.sh: Looking for shell scripts in /docker-entrypoint.d/
-nginx_1    | /docker-entrypoint.sh: Launching /docker-entrypoint.d/10-listen-on-ipv6-by-default.sh
+nginx_1    | docker-entrypoint.sh: Launching /docker-entrypoint.d/10-listen-on-ipv6-by-default.sh
 nginx_1    | 10-listen-on-ipv6-by-default.sh: Getting the checksum of /etc/nginx/conf.d/default.conf
 nginx_1    | 10-listen-on-ipv6-by-default.sh: Enabled listen on IPv6 in /etc/nginx/conf.d/default.conf
-nginx_1    | /docker-entrypoint.sh: Launching /docker-entrypoint.d/20-envsubst-on-templates.sh
+nginx_1    | docker-entrypoint.sh: Launching /docker-entrypoint.d/20-envsubst-on-templates.sh
 nginx_1    | 20-envsubst-on-templates.sh: Running envsubst on /etc/nginx/templates/default.conf.template to /etc/nginx/conf.d/default.conf
-nginx_1    | /docker-entrypoint.sh: Configuration complete; ready for start up
+nginx_1    | docker-entrypoint.sh: Configuration complete; ready for start up
 ```

 #### Installing Certificates
 During testing, no actual certificates are installed.
 Nginx waits for the files `fullchain.pem` and `privkey.pem` to become available in the certificates folder, e.g. `/etc/letsencrypt/live/example.com/`.
 The files are polled every 30 seconds until they are available.
 ```
-nginx_1    | /docker-entrypoint.sh: Waiting for certificates ('/etc/letsencrypt/live/example.com')
+nginx_1    | docker-entrypoint.sh: Waiting for certificates ('/etc/letsencrypt/live/example.com')
 ```

 Cancel execution of the containers with `ctrl-c` to proceed to the production configuration.